radoslawg/haskell-devcontainer/README.md

-# haskell-devcontainer
+# Haskell Dev-Container
-Haskell Devcontainer to use with visual studio code or standalone
+Haskell Dev-Container to use with visual studio code or standalone